 There is a fine line between trading and gambling.
 Do you know the difference?

 When you are trading in the stock market you are taking a financial risk.
-You weigh the odds of losing a predetermined amount versus the odds of winning.
-If the odds are in your favor then you trade the stock.
+You weigh the odds of losing a predetermined amount of cash versus the odds of winning.
+When the odds are in your favor then you trade the stock.

-If you buy 100 shares of a $10 stock, it will cost you a $1,000.
-If you set a sell price below $9.50 and the stock goes against you and your stop is hit, you will have $950 minus say $50 in commission or $900 left.
-In this case you lost but still have 90% of your capital versus 0% when you bet.
+When you buy 100 shares of a $10 stock, it will cost you a $1,000.
+When you set a stop loss order at $9.49 and the stock price goes against you, your stop is hit, you will have $949 (provided there is no slippage) minus commission or around $945 left.
+In this case you lost but still have 94.5% of your capital versus 0% when you bet.

 Since all traders are betting that the stock they buy is going to go in their favor, one could generalize and say all traders are gamblers.